What is a Direct Hit Search?

 A direct hit search searches for your particular mark, within the class of goods and services within which your mark is to be used.
 It's a narrower search that identifies the most challenging previously-registered marks for your trademark registration.
+It contrasts with an in-depth search which can be interpreted by an attorney, to give you the most information.

 When someone files a trademark, if the trademark is not an English word, then the Examiner will attribute one or more "pseudomarks" to it, and these are English language words that are similar or evoked by your trademark.
 The pseudomarks are associated with the trademark in the Register.
 For example, if the trademark is Harry Potter, pseudomarks might be "hairy" and "pot".